 Feel Free to Experiment

 Remember that these suggestions are merely just that—suggestions.
-They aren’t hard and fast rules; they exist to help you complement your face contrast.
+These are not hard and fast rules; these tips only help you complement your personal, different contrast levels.